marcnol/pyHiM/docs/Running_pyHiM.md

 "sigma_max": 5,*Description:* maximum gaussian fit sigma allowed (axial spot intensity) "centroidDifference_max": 5,  *Description:* max difference between z centroid position determined by moment and by gaussian fitting
 "3DGaussianfitWindow": 3,*Description:* size of window in xy to extract 3D subVolume, in px.
 3 means subvolume will be 7x7.
+"toleranceDrift":1, *Description*: tolerance used for block drift correction, in px
 ```

 #### MakeProjections